-In the context of CBD oil, you can consider hemp oil as being a potential ingredient used to dilute the CBD to the right potency.
-As without a carrier, CBD oils would be highly concentrated, and you wouldn’t have the variety as you do today regarding milligrams of CBD in a bottle.
+In the context of CBD oils, you can consider hemp oil as being a potential ingredient used to dilute the CBD to the right potency.
+As without a carrier, CBD oil would be highly concentrated, and you wouldn’t have the variety as you do today in respect to milligrams of CBD in a bottle.

 As we touched on earlier, CBD oils are a combination of at least two ingredients sometimes more depending on if they are flavoured or contain added terpenes.

 CBD Hemp Oil often refers to CBD oil which uses hemp seed oil as the carrier oil.
 This differs from traditional hemp oil in that it contains both hemp seed oil and hemp extract rather than just the former.